Rice Krispie Fried Chicken Tenders With Hot Honey

 If you’ve never had rice krispie chicken tenders before, you’re missing out!
 We’re making these tenders like breaded chicken strips but instead of coating them with breadcrumbs we’re using blitzed up rice krispies, flavoured with herbs & spices instead.

-To take this chicken to the next level, we’re going to be deep frying them until they’re incredibly crispy then coating them in a sticky, homemade hot honey glaze.
+Then to take this fried chicken to the next level, we’re going to be deep frying them until they’re incredibly crispy then coating them in a sticky, homemade hot honey glaze.
 They’re sweet, a little bit spicy & crazy delicious!
+I’ve also included a way to make these with JD’s hot honey & seasoning (as I’m now an ambassador!) so there’s 2 ways to make these.

 Ingredient Notes